Three: The Little House

 “That means you can only wholesale.
 Are you okay with that?” he asked.

 “It’s just what I wanted,” I smiled.
+It was a positive ending, the result of persistence and dumb luck.

 Previous